 The BSc Bioveterinary Science course contains core modules at each level of study and you will consider how these topics link to animal welfare.

-At Level 6, students will integrate their knowledge to consider how we can diagnose and control disease, including pharmacology and public health aspects.
+Finally, you will integrate all your knowledge to consider how we can diagnose and control disease, including pharmacology, disease management, and the impact of disease on animals and humans.

 There are currently no optional modules on the course.